 Ice packs.
 Netflix.
 Eating soup on the couch.
 Sounds like a super-fun recovery weekend, right?
 This year I learned from my dentist that I needed oral surgery to correct a gum recession problem (PSA: apparently this is why you shouldn’t brush your teeth too hard!) and two weeks ago, I finally went under the knife to get it fixed with what they call the “pinhole” surgery.
 As the operation day approached, I put some diligent thought into how to best support myself nutritionally for a speedy recovery.
 It was obvious that I would need to stock up on soft/easy-to-eat foods, but from a dietitian’s perspective, I couldn’t help but draw up some plans to emphasize my favorite nutrients to facilitate the healing process.
 And it should go without saying, that I also wanted to continue to ENJOY food while I heal… gotta keep flavor in mind to nourish the body + spirit.

 Sure, you could say I’m ‘overthinking’ it for a relatively minor surgery – the doctor’s only dietary orders were to avoid crunchy and sticky foods – but on my follow-up visits, the surgeon praised my quick healing, so I’m thinking the effort was worthwhile!

-So how does a registered dietitian approach a post-op recovery diet?
+So how does this registered dietitian approach her post-op recovery diet?
 Here are the things that went under my consideration:

 First off, for wound healing, it’s important to get enough calories and protein for your body to generate new tissue and heal.
 This means making an effort to eat well, to make sure that a sore mouth or poor appetite won’t lead to meal-skipping or under-eating.
 It also means paying special attention to build meals around healthy protein sources like eggs, lean meats/poultry, yogurt, beans, soy, etc.